 We are told that networking is the best way to win new business, whether from new clients or existing clients.
-This blog post answers the question, what do you actually need to generate new business from your network?
+This blog post answers the question, what do you actually need to do to generate new business from your network?

 The two essential ingredients to get results from your network.